-The hut was built between 1910 and 1920 for the animal quarantine station caretaker by the Department of Agriculture.
-It was used as a caretaker’s cottage up until the early 1980s.
-Between 1906 and 1925, the caretakers provided cooked food for the lepers.
+This hut was built around 1910 by the Department of Agriculture for the animal quarantine station caretaker.
+It was used as a caretakers cottage until the early 1980s.
+Between 1906 and 1925, the caretakers cooked food for leprosy sufferers.
 In 1982, the hut was converted into the island’s interpretation centre.

 Monday to Thursday

 - Infant (0-4 years): free

 - Adult (18+ years): $30 per night